aceazycrdfz/pyvoting/README.md

     """
 ```

-When using ExportBallots, I strongly recommend exporting to a file with xlsx extension.
+When using ExportBallots, I strongly recommend exporting to a file with .xlsx extension.
 All ballots exported are valid and preprocessed, meaning that they might look different from how they were added/imported.
 All ballots exported without modification are guaranteed to be valid when they are imported with ImportBallot, even when try_handle_invalid is False.

 It is possible to import ballot files exported from a different voting method, but this must be done with caution.
 One thing to note is that RCV, TLV, and TPV treat smaller numbers as preferred by default, contrary to all other voting methods.
 ```python